arangodb/arangodb/Documentation/DocuBlocks/Rest/Views/put_api_view_view_properties_arangosearch.md

 consolidation.

 _Background:_
-  For data modification ArangoSearch Views follow the concept of a "versioned data store".
+  For data modification, ArangoSearch follow the concept of a "versioned data store".
 Thus old versions of data may be removed once there are no longer any users of the old data.
-The frequency of the cleanup and compaction operations are governed by 'consolidationIntervalMsec' and the candidates for compaction are selected via 'consolidationPolicy'.
+The frequency of the cleanup and compaction operations are governed by `consolidationIntervalMsec` and the candidates for compaction are selected via `consolidationPolicy`.

 @RESTBODYPARAM{consolidationPolicy,object,optional,}
 The consolidation policy to apply for selecting which segments should be merged (default: {})

 _Background:_
-  With each ArangoDB transaction that inserts documents one or more ArangoSearch internal segments gets created.
+  With each ArangoDB transaction that inserts documents, one or more ArangoSearch-internal segments get created.
-  Similarly for removed documents the segments that contain such documents will have these documents marked as 'deleted'.
+  Similarly, for removed documents the segments that contain such documents will have these documents marked as 'deleted'.
-  Over time this approach causes a lot of small and sparse segments to be created.
+  Over time, this approach causes a lot of small and sparse segments to be created.
   A "consolidation" operation selects one or more segments and copies all of their valid documents into a single new segment, thereby allowing the